 If Automated Graphs are requested, HSPEXP+ expects “AutomatedGraphs.csv” to be in the same folder as the other model files.
 This graph specification filename is hardcoded.

-HSPEXP+ expects that the binary (*.hbn) output file(s) contain output from all of the model operations at monthly intervals.
+HSPEXP+ expects that the binary (*.hbn) output file(s) contain output from all of the model operations at a one month interval.

-HSPEXP+ assumes that the Ammonia (NH3+NH4), Nitrate (NO3), Orthophosphate (ORTHO P), and Biochemical Oxygen Demand (BOD) have the exact same names as specified in parentheses here, and that they are simulated with the units of lbs.
+HSPEXP+ assumes that the Ammonia (NH3+NH4), Nitrate (NO3), Orthophosphate (ORTHO P), and Biochemical Oxygen Demand (BOD) constituents that are simulated in PERLND PQUAL and IMPLND IQUAL have the exact same names as specified in parentheses here, and that they are simulated with the units of lbs.

 Using HSPEXP+

-Using HSPEXP+ for an HSPF Project requires some preparation by the user after setting up the model.
+Using HSPEXP+ for an HSPF project requires some preparation by the user after setting up the model.

 User Interface